CLC (group): 2020–2023: Worldwide recognition, group's future activities on hold and members departure from Cube

-On March 18, 2022, Cube Entertainment announced that Seungyeon and Yeeun would be leaving the company as they had chosen not to renew their contract with the company.
+On March 18, 2022, Cube Entertainment announced that Seungyeon and Yeeun would be leaving the company following the expiration of their exclusive contracts, it was not mentioned if they had officially withdrawn from the group.
+On May 20, Cube Entertainment announced the discontinuation of the group's CLC U Cube global fansite service on June 6, as they had no group activities to provide anymore.
+On August 11, SuperBell Company announced that Yeeun had signed an exclusive contract with them as a solo artist.

+In 2022, Yujin's profile was removed from the Cube Entertainment website, confirming her departure from the company.

+On February 8, 2023, Seungyeon signed with Wild Entertainment Group, joining Sorn.
+On March 7, while promoting her single "Not A Friend", Sorn commented on the group's status on a TikTok live stating that they "did not disband" and "right now everyone's just doing their own thing."
+She also explained her departure from Cube Entertainment, saying that it was because they allegedly did not want to promote CLC as a group anymore.

-On May 20, 2022, Cube Entertainment announced the group had officially disbanded with their CLC U Cube global fansite service discontinued on June 6.
+On March 20, 2024, Cube Entertainment announced that Seunghee would be leaving the company as her contract had ended.

 Philanthropy

 Prior to their debut, the five original members of CLC busked to raise money for children with developmental disabilities.
 Profits from their b-side track, "Sharala", from their debut EP, First Love, were also donated to developmental disabilities charities.
-CLC's 3rd anniversary concert on April 1, 2018, was held for free, attendees had the opportunity to donate to the Pediatric Diabetes Association, which CLC are ambassadors of.
+CLC's 3rd anniversary concert on April 1, 2018, was held for free, and attendees had the opportunity to donate to the Pediatric Diabetes Association, which CLC are ambassadors of.
 On November 17, 2020, CLC was named the ambassador to the "Korea Insulin Dependent Diabetes Association".